IntelRealSense/librealsense/readme.md

 [license-image]: http://img.shields.io/badge/license-Apache--2-blue.svg?style=flat
 [license]: LICENSE

-This project is a cross-platform library (Linux, Windows, Ostro-OS) for capturing data from the Intel® RealSense™ F200, SR300, R200, LR200 and the ZR300 cameras.
+This project is a cross-platform library (Linux, Windows, Ostro-OS) for capturing data from the Intel® RealSense™ F200, SR300, R200, LR200, ZR300 cameras and the new DS5 camera now being under development.
 This effort was initiated to better support researchers, creative coders, and app developers in domains such as robotics, virtual reality, and the internet of things.
 Several often-requested features of RealSense™ devices are implemented in this project, including multi-camera capture.

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 This project is separate from the production software stack available in the [Intel® RealSense™ SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that this library only encompasses camera capture functionality without additional computer vision algorithms.